 The requesting party must submit the appropriate filing fee together with the request to remove PII or a request for reconsideration.
-The current filing fees are set forth in the U.S. Copyright Office's in the field marked "Removal of PII from Registration Records."
+37 C.F.R. § 201.2(e)(3).
+The current filing fees are set forth in the U.S. Copyright Office's fee schedule in the field marked "Removal of PII from Registration Records."

 The requesting party must pay a separate fee for each registration record specified in the request.
-See.
+See 37 C.F.R. § 201.3(c)(19).
 In the case of a request for reconsideration the requesting party may pay a flat fee, regardless of the number of registration records involved.

 Fees may be paid by check, money order, or bank draft payable to the U.S. Copyright Office, or they may be charged to a deposit account.
-For more information regarding acceptable forms of payment, see, Section 1403.4.
+For more information regarding acceptable forms of payment, see Chapter 1400, Section 1412.4.